any-docs/css/content/guides/values_and_units/using_typed_arithmetic/index.md

 Finally, we set multiple backgrounds on the {{htmlelement("body")}} element.
 We'll go through these in reverse order:

-1. The last and therefore bottom-most {{cssxref("background")}} value is a non-repeating background image located near the top-right corner.
+1. The last and therefore bottom-most `background` value is a non-repeating background image located near the top-right corner.
-2. The top background is a white semi-transparent overlay created using a {{cssxref("linear-gradient()")}} function with both color stops set to the same color.
+2. The top background is a white semi-transparent overlay created using a `linear-gradient()` function with both color stops set to the same color.
 The color's alpha channel value is calculated as `1` minus the `--width-percentage` custom property we set earlier: As the viewport width gets narrower, `--width-percentage` will get smaller, therefore the white gradient will become more opaque, reducing the opacity of the background image.

 ```css
 body {